MIRACL Trust Application Setup

 Shibboleth is an open-source implementation for identity management and federated identity-based authentication and authorization (or access control) infrastructure based on Security Assertion Markup Language (SAML).
-This allows for cross-domain single sign-on and removes the need for content providers to maintain user credentials.
+This allows for cross-domain single sign-on and removes the need for content providers to maintain end-user credentials.
 Identity providers (IdPs) supply user information, while service providers (SPs) consume this information and give access to secure content.

-MIRACL Platform could be integrated either with the Shibboleth SP through the MIRACL Trust SSO IdP or directly to the Shibboleth IdP using the Apache oidc module.
+MIRACL Trust could be integrated either with the Shibboleth SP through the MIRACL Trust SSO IdP or directly to the Shibboleth IdP using the Apache oidc module.
 More information about the integration with our SSO service could be read here.
-This page contains information about the integration of the Shibboleth IdP with the MIRACL platform.
+This page contains information about the integration of the Shibboleth IdP with the MIRACL Trust platform.

 # MIRACL Trust Application Setup

-An application on the MIRACL platform is required.
-It is used by the Apache OpenID Connect module to authenticate users against the MIRACL platform being the OpenID Connect Provider.
+An application on the MIRACL Trust Portal is required.
+It is used by the Apache OpenID Connect module to authenticate end users against the MIRACL Trust platform being the OpenID Connect Provider.

-Learn how to register a new MIRACL app here.
+Learn how to register a new MIRACL Trust app here.

-We suggest you to assure that your Shibboleth IdP and SP are properly setup and working before starting the integration with the MIRACL platform.
+We suggest you to assure that your Shibboleth IdP and SP are properly setup and working before starting the integration with MIRACL Trust.

 The first step is to install and enable the OpenID Connect module for Apache so you can set it up to authenticate against MIRACL API.